francois-gm/go-kabk-y1b/13 - 20250519 - Assignment presentation/README.md

 #### 2) Adding reviews to your project

---

-#### 3) Showcasing your website (45min)

 First, look at the list.
 Pick up **two** sentences that you think summarize the best your project.

+- Select **three** 'reviews' from the writing pad and add them to your presentation page.
+You can keep the review anonymous (and give these reviews 'random' nametypes).
+- Delete and re-deploy your page on netlify (see instructions up), by keeping the same project name than before.

+#### 3) Showcasing your website (45min)

 You will present your extension to the class.
 Show how it works.

-Then read out these three sentences.
+Then read out these reviews you added on your webpage.

 | Name | URL |
 | -- | -------------- |